andermoran/AngularAdvice/README.md

 	2. ShadowDom
 		- Uses Shadow DOM to encapsulate styles
 	4. None
-		- Don't provide any template or style encapsulation.
-This means if a component contains another component, then the child compone
+		- "Don't provide any template or style encapsulation."
+This means if a component contains another component, then the child component will inherit the parent component's stylesheet; however, if the child component has already defined a style for a particular tag, it will **not** be overwritten by the parent component's style
 	5. Native (deprecated)
 		- Use ShadowDom instead